Short Chain Fatty Acids (SCFA’s) are byproducts of healthy gut microbes after interacting with dietary fiber.

-Be mindful of high fructose content of some fruits, and don’t be afraid to add fresh citrus zest (organic preferred) to home recipes to boost the polyphenol content of your food and add a burst of flavor too.
+Be mindful of the high fructose content of some fruits, and don’t be afraid to add fresh citrus zest (organic preferred) to home recipes to boost the polyphenol content of your food and add a burst of flavor too.

 The Standard American Diet is full of colorless, packaged, and processed foods that leave out the fiber and rich plant chemicals that are necessary for optimal gut function.
-Sadly, a majority of dietary fiber in American diets comes from breads and pasta.
+Sadly, a majority of dietary fiber in American diets comes from bread and pasta.

 Gluten is known to cause leaky gut and inflammation - even in the absence of a true immune reaction.
 These symptoms are actually more likely to result in brain fog, sore joints, and other symptoms than they are likely to result in loose or constipated bowels, stomach pain, or intestinal discomfort!

-When removing wheat, it will help soothe this inflammation and patch up holes in lining - but after removing wheat from your diet, you must add other sources of prebiotic fiber or chance creating other problems for yourself.
+When removing wheat, it will help soothe this inflammation and patch up holes in the lining - but after removing wheat from your diet, you must add other sources of prebiotic fiber or chance creating other problems for yourself.

-I discussed some of the new research and the importance of eating prebiotic fiber while following a gluten-free diet here: New Reasons to Go Gluten Free for Long-term Gut and Immune Health - Why the Naysayers are Still Wrong.
+I discussed some of the new research and the importance of eating prebiotic fiber while following a gluten-free diet here: New Reasons to Go Gluten-Free for Long-term Gut and Immune Health - Why the Naysayers are Still Wrong.